gracefulife/clova-developer-guide/en/CEK/References/HTTP_Message.md

-# HTTP message
+## HTTP message {#HTTPMessage}
-CEK and your extension communicates over the HTTP/1.1 protocol, sending HTTPS requests and responses back and forth.
+CEK and your extension communicates over the HTTP/1.1 protocol, sending HTTP requests and responses back and forth.
 When CEK and your extension communicates with each other, a JSON format message is included in the HTTP message body.
 The following explains how an HTTP message is constructed when CEK and your extension exchange messages.

-## HTTP header {#HTTPHeader}
+### HTTP header {#HTTPHeader}
 When CEK sends analysis details of user's speech input to your extension, it uses an HTTPS request.
 The header of an HTTPS request is constructed as follows.

 {% raw %}